wp-plugins/wp-spamshield/readme.txt

 = 1.9 =
 *released 06/02/15*

-* Fixed bug that caused a conflict with certain AJAX calls.
+* Fixed a bug that caused a conflict with certain AJAX calls.
-* Fixed bug with registration protection on BuddyPress legacy themes.
+* Fixed a bug with registration protection on BuddyPress legacy themes.

 = 1.8.9.9 =
 *released 06/02/15*